 What made you want to be a part of this organization?

-Which of United Way’s programs do you connect to most and why?
+Which of UWLC’s programs do you connect to most and why?

-What has been your favorite part of our job here?
+What is your favorite part of your job here?

 At the end of the day of a long school re-enhancement project, there is a visible and finished product that everyone can admire and shows the hard work and dedication of our volunteers.